All Products

 Note

-1. On the Quality Rule Details page, select the Scan Configuration tab, then click Create Schedule to open the Create Schedule dialog box.
+1. On the Quality Rule Details page, click the Scan Configuration tab and then click the Create Schedule button to open the Create Schedule dialog box.

 Parameter